hwayne/learntla/content/tla/operators/index.md

 ## Integrating with PlusCal

-There are generally three ways to use operators with PlusCal:

-### Generic Helpers

-Anything that doesn't specifically reference your variables, like `IsEmpty(Set) == Set = {}`.
-The best place to put this are _before_ the `--algorithm` line, and your PlusCal code can use it like any other expression.
+If your operator doesn't reference any PlusCal variables (such as `IsEmpty(S) == S = {}`), you can put it above the start of the PlusCal algorithm and it will be usable like any other expression.

-### Invariants

-Something you want to check in a model, like `HasMoneyLeft == money > 0`.
-TLA+ parses top down; if you want to reference a variable in your operator, it has to come after the TLA+ definition.
-So your invariant has to go _after_ the `\* END TRANSLATION` block.

-### PlusCal Helpers

-A helper operator that uses PlusCal variables, like `CanGamble == money > 25`.
-You can't put it above the `--algorithm`, because it needs to know about the PlusCal variables, and you can't put it below the `end algorithm`, because PlusCal needs to know about the operator.
-To work around this edge case, PlusCal adds an additional structure called `define`:
+If your operator _does_ reference any PlusCal variables (such as `HasMoneyLeft == money > 0`), it has to appear in or after the algorithm.
+The first way to do this is to put it after the TLA+ translation.
+This is simple, but it also means the PlusCal can't call the operator.
+Fine for invariants, less-fine for conditionals.
+To place the operator directly in your code, you can use a  `define` block:

 ```
 define